 - Successful applicants must register as a vendor with the state of North Dakota and notify program contact by email when completed.

 - Once all previous steps completed, payment for cost share will be processed after the application deadline each year.
 Payments may take up to 60 days for processing.

 - Application for the program does not guarantee cost share reimbursement.

-- Cost share payment of $15 an acre for new applicants.
+- Cost share payment of $25 an acre.